dagger/dagger/docs/core-concepts/1203-client.md

 # Interacting with the client

-`dagger.#Plan` has a `client` field that allows interaction with the local machine where the `dagger` command line client is run.
+`dagger.#Project` has a `client` field that allows interaction with the local machine where the `dagger` command line client is run.
 You can:

 - Read and write files and directories;
 - Use local sockets;